 This program is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue due to coronavirus (COVID-19).
 EIDL aims to help small business owners and non-profit organizations meet financial obligations and operating expenses that could have been met, had the disaster not occurred.

-Go to the SBA's EIDL page for more loan information, FAQs and more: www.sba.gov/eidl
+Go to the SBA's COVID-19 EIDL page for more loan information, FAQs and more: https://www.sba.gov/funding-programs/loans/covid-19-relief-options/eidl

-There are two types of available EIDL assistance: A targeted grant and a long-term loan.
+There are two types of available COVID-19 EIDL assistance: A targeted grant and a long-term loan.

-Small business owners and qualified agricultural businesses in all U.S. states and territories are currently eligible to apply for a low-interest loan due to Coronavirus (COVID-19).
+Small business owners and qualified agricultural businesses in all U.S. states, Washington D.C. and territories are currently eligible to apply for the COVID-19 Economic Injury Disaster Loan (EIDL).